banbox/bandoc/bot/en-US/guide/configuration.md

     max_simul_open: 0  # Maximum number of orders opened simultaneously on a candlestick
     order_bar_max: 0  # Overrides the global default order_bar_max when non-zero
     stake_rate: 1 # The stake amount rate for this strategy
+    stop_loss: 0 # Stop loss rate for this strategy, e.g., 5% or 0.05
     dirt: any  # any/long/short
     pairs: [BTC/USDT:USDT]
     params: {atr: 15}